 Over the next several posts I’ll tell you all about my adventures in South Africa, while sharing some tips and recommendations along the way.
-This is Part 1, focusing on Cape Town.
+This is Part 1, focusing on my 3 days in Cape Town.
 Stay tuned for posts on the Garden Route, Wild Coast and KwaZulu Natal…

 Arriving in Cape Town